 104.1 General.
-Inspections shall include off-site inspections or on-site inspections approved by the AHJ as required.
-Inspections shall be in accordance with the applicable building codes and including ICC/MBI 1205.
-Be in accordance with the applicable building codes, state certification programs or the local AHJ.
+Inspections Certifications of SRUs shall include off-site inspections or on-site inspections approved by the AHJ as required.
+Inspections shall be in accordance with the applicable building codes and including ICC/MBI 1205. be in accordance with the applicable building codes, state certification programs or the requirements of the local AHJ.